chocolatey/boxstarter.org/input/testingpackages.md

     ![Configuring a dedicated build server](/assets/images/tfs.png)

+    > :choco-info: **NOTE**
+    >
-    > NOTE: All of these MSBuild script parameters are optional for dedicated builds as long as the values were provided in steps 2 and 3 above which may be preferable over having plain text parameter values fed to your build.
+    > All of these MSBuild script parameters are optional for dedicated builds as long as the values were provided in steps 2 and 3 above which may be preferable over having plain text parameter values fed to your build.

 ## Configuring a Hosted or Shared Build Server